A Guide To Offset Mortgages: Are They Still A Good Idea?

 Find the Perfect Offset Mortgage »

-Yes, mortgage rates are up - but savings rates are up too, so tying your mortgage and savings together can make your repayments more manageable and potentially save you money in tax in the long run.
+Yes, mortgage rates are up - but there are some reasonable savings accounts available, so tying your mortgage and savings together can make your repayments more manageable and potentially save you money in tax in the long run.

 Here we explore the advantages of offset mortgages in the current economic environment, what to consider before applying, and the circumstances where it could save you money (particularly important for higher and additional rate tax payers will large savings accounts!).